 We would ask that you contact us in the first instance, where this is possible.
 However, if you do replace the items, please keep hold of receipts, as you may be asked to send these before a cash settlement can be agreed.

-In insurance, Buildings are defined as the property shown in your insurance schedule/statement of fact.
-They include the structure of your home, including any fixtures and fittings, garden walls, gates, decking, paths, drives, patios, permanent swimming pools built of brick, stone or concrete, permanently fixed hot tubs, solar panels, fully enclosed outbuildings and hard tennis courts.
+In insurance, Buildings are defined as the property shown in your Insurance Schedule/Statement of Fact.
+They include the structure of your home, including any fixtures and fittings, garden walls, gates, decking, paths, drives, patios, permanent swimming pools built of brick, stone or concrete, permanently fixed hot tubs, air/ground heat pumps, solar panels, permanent outbuildings and hard tennis courts.

 Unless otherwise agreed, outbuildings do not include: